Failed PXE Installations

 As outlined above, the system requirements for ISO and PXE installations differ.
 We do not have control over these system requirements, and the VMs must be equipped with sufficent memory to successfully carry out PXE installations.

-If there's enough demand for template-based installations on virtual servers, we can integrate this feature.
-Please vote for this in the feature tracker.
+For Proxmox, you may use template-based installations instead of PXE installations.
 However, bear in mind that while template-based installations may be quicker and less memory-intensive, PXE installations offer significantly greater flexibility.

 Proxmox: Kernel panic when installing RHEL 9 (and derivatives such as AlmaLinux 9)